The Future Of Gold Prices

 Two years after hitting its lowest point in a decade, the demand for gold by central banks has made a robust comeback.
 Last year, there was a year-on-year increase in demand from this sector, with net purchases totalling 1,136t.

-This marked a significant milestone in central bank buying as it was not only the thirteenth consecutive year of net purchases but also the highest level of annual demand on record back to 1950.
+This marked a significant milestone in central bank buying as it was not only the thirteenth consecutive year of net purchases but also the highest annual demand on record back to 1950.
 The last quarter of the year saw central bank net purchases of 417t, lifting H2 total buying to 862t.
-The data for the year’s final quarter was a combination of reported purchases and a substantial estimate for unreported buying.1 These estimates may be revised if more information about this unreported activity becomes available.
+The year’s final quarter data was a combination of reported purchases and a substantial estimate for unreported buying.1 These estimates may be revised if more information about this unreported activity becomes available.

 Central Bankers love the Yellow Stuff.